scverse/rapids_singlecell-notebooks/README.md

 All provisioned systems need to be RAPIDS capable.
 Here's what is required:

 <i class="fas fa-microchip"></i> **GPU:** NVIDIA Volta™ or higher with [compute capability](https://developer.nvidia.com/cuda-gpus) 7.0+
 - For most of the notebooks, we recommend a **GPU with 24 GB VRAM or more**, due to the dataset size, such as the **L40S**, which can be quickly deployed here.
-Other options are:
+Some other common GPU options found in your workstations or favortie cloud service providers are:
+  - A/H/B100
-  - H100
+  - GH200
-  - A100
+  - L40s
   - A10
+  - A5000 or better
+  - A4000 ADA or better
+  - 5090
-  - L4
+  - 4090
-  - GH200
+  - 3090

-Notebook 06 requires a large multigpu system.
-Notebook 05 is similar and can be run on one of the GPUs above.
+The [multi_gpu_large_data_showcase](multi_gpu_large_data_showcase.ipynb) and the [demo_gpu-seuratv3-brain-1M](demo_gpu-seuratv3-brain-1M.ipynb) requires a large multigpu system.
+The [out-of-core_processing](out-of-core_processing.ipynb) notebook, even using the 11 million cell dataset, and the [demo_gpu-seuratv3](demo_gpu-seuratv3.ipynb) are respectively similar and can be run on one of the GPUs above, but a 48GB GPU is recommended.

 <i class="fas fa-desktop"></i> **OS:**